ElsevierSoftwareX/SOFTX-D-20-00038/multigpu_readme.md

 ```
 Here `--nproc_per_node` specifies the number of GPUs.
 By default, the above command will use the first two GPUs that you have (or that are visible as determined by CUDA_VISIBLE_DEVICES environment variable).

 `Settings().computing.gpu_ids` allows you to select which GPUs will be used.
-For example if you have four GPUs and want to use all except the second GPU, then set `computing.gpu_ids=(0,2,3)` and run
+For example, if you have four GPUs and want to use all except the second GPU, then set `computing.gpu_ids=(0,2,3)` and run
 ```txt
 python -m torch.distributed.launch --nproc_per_node=3 asvtorch/recipes/voxceleb/xvector/run.py net
 ```